-- Customer Driven We are committed to providing a quality, customer focused service that demonstrates value for money, delivered by professional and caring staff. - Honest Our Committee and staff team are all bound by clear Codes of Conduct to make sure we not only do our jobs openly, honestly and to the highest standards of probity, but that we manage and declare any real or perceived conflicts of interest. - Accountable Our Committee as the governing body and our leadership team will provide strong leadership and oversight, ensuring tenant, ensuring tenant and other service user interests are protected and at the forefront of all that we do. - Transparent We will ensure that our actions are transparent and will publicise information on how we are performing, welcoming challenge and feedback to continuously improve the effectiveness and relevance of the service we provide. - 1.3 The Scottish Housing Regulator requires an RSL to conduct its affairs with honesty and integrity.
+- 1.1 Linthouse Housing Association (LHA) is committed to the highest standards of openness, probity and accountability and encourages a culture of openness which enables staff or any other persons who have concerns to express these without fear that they will then be victimised. - 1.2 The Scottish Housing Regulator requires an RSL to conduct its affairs with honesty and integrity.
 The Regulator expects all RSLs to have a whistleblowing policy in place which tells both staff and Management Committee members how they can safely raise concerns without the fear of reprisal.
-It also expects RSLs to take any concerns raised seriously and to look properly into the matter. - 1.4 Regulatory Standard 5 states that an RSL must "conduct its affairs with honesty and integrity."
-To ensure this, the Association has clear policies and procedures in place which make sure the organisation acts with transparency, honesty and propriety and avoids any public perception of improper conduct. - 1.5 A whistle-blower can be defined as being a person who informs on someone or who puts a stop to something.
-In a workplace, the term is used to describe a person who has serious concerns about practices or conduct, and decides to report these to a person or persons who they believe will be in a position to deal with this.
-Similarly, the term would be used to describe any person, (e.g. an applicant, a tenant or their relative, a contractor, or a representative) from any

-- outside agency who believes that there have been instances of improper conduct or malpractice. - 1.6 This policy recognises the provisions of the Public Interest Disclosure Act 1998 (PIDA) and The Enterprise and Regulatory Reform Act 2013.
+It also expects RSLs to take any concerns raised seriously and to look properly into the matter. - 1.3 Regulatory Standard 5 states that an RSL must "conduct its affairs with honesty and integrity."
+To ensure this, the Association has clear policies and procedures in place which make sure the organisation acts with transparency, honesty and propriety and avoids any public perception of improper conduct. - 1.4 A whistleblower can be defined as being a person who informs on someone or who puts a stop to something.
+In a workplace, the term is used to describe a person who has serious concerns about practices or conduct and decides to report these to a person or persons who they believe will be in a position to deal with this.
+Similarly, the term would be used to describe any person, (e.g. an applicant, a tenant or their relative, a contractor, or a representative) from any outside agency who believes that there have been instances of improper conduct or malpractice. - 1.5 This policy recognises the provisions of the Public Interest Disclosure Act 1998 (PIDA), the Enterprise and Regulatory Reform Act 2013, and the Bribery Act 2010.
 In particular it acknowledges the legal protections against dismissal or detriment offered to employees and other workers who raise concerns in the public interest.
 This means that you should not be treated less favourably for making the disclosure, if it is made in good faith, and you reasonably believe that the information is true.

-2. Policy Statement:
+2. Policy Statement

-2.1 The aim of this policy is to provide a framework which enables staff, Committee Members or any other person to raise any serious concerns relating to conduct or practices within LHA; and to do so in confidence without fear of reprisal.
+2.1 The aim of this policy is to provide a framework which enables staff, Committee Members, or any other person to raise any serious concerns relating to conduct or practices within LHA; and to do so in confidence without fear of reprisal.
 This includes a summary of the process and principles that will guide internal investigations and response.